| | | Barbara Mawer Visiting Fellowship 2008 Award The award is intended to support working laboratory visits by BRS

 signalling intermediates in glucocorticoid-induced apoptosis remain

+largely undefined.
 I am currently studying the role of different members of the Bcl-2

 family of mitochondrial proteins as mediators of glucorticoid -induced